Mahinda Rajapaksa: Opposition

-He continued to engage in politics and was re-elected to parliament in 1989, representing Hambantota District under proportional representation.
+He continued to engage in politics and was re-elected to parliament in 1989, representing the Hambantota District under proportional representation.
 He came to prominence as a leader, together with Dr Manorani Saravanamuttu of the Mothers' Front.
-Saravanamuttu's organization united the mothers of those who had "disappeared" during the 1987–1989 JVP insurrection; the insurrection was instigated by a rebel group that called themselves Deshapremi Jathika Vyaparaya, or "Patriotic National Movement".
+Saravanamuttu's organization united the mothers of individuals who had "disappeared" during the 1987–1989 JVP insurrection; the insurrection was instigated by a rebel group that called themselves Deshapremi Jathika Vyaparaya, or "Patriotic National Movement".

 During the insurrection, Rajapaksa frequently tried to encourage third-party intervention.
 He frequently complained about Sri Lanka's situation while in Geneva; he claimed that to restore democratic ideals, it is neither treacherous nor unpatriotic to seek third-party intervention.
 He also demanded that the United Nations, alongside NGOs such as Amnesty International, be allowed to come to Sri Lanka and investigate.

 Rajapaksa requested that foreign nations put human-rights-related conditions on Sri Lanka when giving aid.
 On 25 October 1990, he said, "If the government is going to deny human rights, we should go not only to Geneva, but to any place in the world, or hell if necessary, and act against the government.
 The lamentation of this country's innocents should be raised anywhere."
 In 1994, Rajapaksa appeared in the Sinhalese film Nomiyena Minisun.

 Appointment as cabinet minister

-In 1994, following the election victory of the People's Alliance, a political front led by Sri Lanka Freedom Party and headed by Chandrika Kumaratunga, Rajapaksa was appointed Minister of Labor.
+In 1994, following the victory of the People's Alliance, a political front led by Sri Lanka Freedom Party and headed by Chandrika Kumaratunga, Rajapaksa was appointed Minister of Labor.
 He held this post until 1997 when, following a cabinet reshuffle, his portfolio was changed to Minister of Fisheries and Aquatic Resources.